AdamBundschuh/AdamBundschuh/README.md

 - 👋 Hi, I’m @AdamBundschuh.
-I'm a very passionate software developer currently looking to expand my skillsets and challenge myself.
+I'm a very passionate software developer, and I'm currently looking to expand my skillsets and challenge myself.

 <!---